 Is your sexual abuse attorney near me?

-The Hayden Law Firm is located in St. Louis, but we serve all Missouri and Illinois.
+The Hayden Law Firm is located in the historic St. Louis neighborhood of Clayton-Tamm, but we serve all Missouri and Illinois.
 Rest assured, however, that if you are unable to come to St. Louis, we will travel to visit you.
 We also offer virtual conferences and telephone consultations.

 Am I eligible for financial compensation for my sexual assault claim?

 While a criminal conviction can offer some level of justice for the victim, it may not always cover everything.
 Physical and psychological injuries from sexual abuse or assault can, and typically do, last long after the actual incident takes place.
 Pursuing a personal injury claim can help victims of these unconscionable acts receive fair compensation for the financial and emotional losses they endured, and it can also help them gain justice and closure.

 Damages awarded in a sexual assault personal injury claim may cover: